Maryland Route 355: Route description

 MD 355 is a part of the main National Highway System from the District of Columbia line to I-495, in Bethesda.
 The highway is also a part of the National Highway System as an intermodal connector from I-495 to Shady Grove Road in Rockville, and as a principal arterial from Shady Grove Road to MD 27 in Germantown.

 Montgomery County

+MD 355 begins in the Bethesda CDP, at the intersection with Western Avenue NW / Western Avenue (Maryland), the northwestern border between Washington, D.C., and the state of Maryland.

+The road is the northern extension of Wisconsin Avenue NW, which begins in Georgetown at an intersection with K Street NW underneath US 29 (Whitehurst Freeway NW), just north of the Potomac River.